twinone/OpenSlicer/README.md

 # Modules
 Since a slicer is a fairly large project, it is structured in different modules, that contain different functionality.

+# Documentation

+Documentation can be found [here](https://github.com/twinone/openslicer-docs).

+# Contributing

+This project currently does not accept contributions in the form of Pull Requests, but feel free to open an issue.